deepaknegi10/socket-game/client/README.md

 #### At the client
 - I have not used implemented the state using redux due to lack of personal time.
 I really wanted to do was to have a state => Socket, users and rooms and use it whenever needed.
+- I used the same socket-io lib. version (old) as server.
+So, FE also has to use the same version to match the api.
+Types were not defined back then, I couldn't use Socket type.